theonejb/project_utils/Readme.md

-project_utils
+project\_utils
 =============
- project_utils is a destined to be a number of things.
+ project\_utils is a destined to be a number of things.
 Right now, it does only 1 thing.
-But one day! <EVIL_LAUGH>
+But one day!

  Right now, project\_utils is a simple python script that can be used to create new web based project source trees based on *very* simple templates.
 Well, it